 At St Joseph’s Catholic Primary School, we adhere to the aims set out in the national curriculum to provide a broad and balanced reading curriculum that is accessible for all our pupils.
 We believe that reading is essential for all academic success and so we offer children a range of opportunities to become lifelong readers.
+We place a strong focus on oracy, early reading and vocabulary development right from the start so that all our pupils are able to access the full breadth of the curriculum.
 We aim to develop a sense of awe and wonder by giving children a plethora of opportunities to access rich texts.
-We want to inspire a love for reading to take children on a journey through to adulthood.
+It is our goal to inspire a love for reading to take children on a journey through to adulthood.

 We use the statutory requirements to form the basis of all lessons.
 We also include non-statutory elements to provide a rich story focused curriculum developed around essential knowledge and skills which are tailored to suit the needs of our pupils.
 We create long term and medium term planning to ensure consistency across the years and key stages.
 We choose books and stories to focus our learning as well as an extensive class library for children to take books from.
 We have guided reading where children have the opportunity to read with an adult and their peers to help to develop their inferencing and retrieval, skimming and scanning skills.
 We have individual reading sessions where children have an opportunity to develop their reading stamina using a range of fiction and non-fiction text types.
 We link English across every subject in the curriculum through the range of books available in school.
 We follow the Letters and Sounds Phonics programme across Early Years Foundation Stage (EYFS) and Key Stage 1 (KS1) to begin children’s reading journeys and continue to supported reading in Key Stage 2 (KS2).
 These skills are transferrable to all subjects.
 Children are streamed according to their developmental stage.